Rule-based Logic

 -

-Contract exists: The change must be associated with a valid contract
+Contract Exists: The change must be assigned to a valid contract

-If errors were detected → Customer receives a query or possibility for correction
+- If errors are detected → Customer receives a query or opportunity for correction

-Interactions are the main tool of Enneo to provide agents with structured feedback.
+Interactions are the primary tool of Enneo to provide structured feedback to agents.
 An interaction consists of four elements:

-- Info: What messages or warnings should be displayed to the agent?
+- Infos: What messages or warnings should be displayed to the agent?

-- Form: What input fields, e.g. text boxes or dropdown menus, should be displayed?
+- Form: What input fields, e.g. text fields or dropdown menus, should be displayed?

 - Data: What values do the input fields have?